- Tax Reform

 Table of Contents

-It should be noted that employees of federal contractors are not guaranteed backpay under this 2019 law, but a company can decide if they want to provide backpay to these employees.
+Federal employees are entitled to backpay for as long as appropriations are lapsed under the Government Employee Fair Treatment Act of 2019.
+It should be noted that employees of federal contractors are not guaranteed backpay under the 2019 law, but a company can decide if they want to provide backpay to these employees.

 What Agencies and Services Would Be Affected by a Shutdown?

-Here are some other closures or partial closures that could impact your business based on previous shutdowns:
+Here are some closures or partial closures that could impact your business based on previous shutdowns:

-- Small Business Administration (SBA): This agency provides funding to small businesses to help as they start, maintain, and grow.
-These could be microloans, working capital loans, and more.
-Most of the SBA’s loan approval and processing would be unavailable during a shutdown.
+- Small Business Administration (SBA): Most of the SBA’s loan approval and processing (e.g., microloans, working capital loans, etc.) would be unavailable during a shutdown.

-- Internal Revenue Service (IRS): All tax payments and filed returns will continue to be accepted by the IRS, but all auditing would be suspended.
+- Internal Revenue Service (IRS): All tax payments and filed returns will continue to be accepted as the IRS hits the peak of tax filing season, but refunds might arrive after a shutdown ends.
+The exception to that is e-filed, error-free returns with direct deposit refunds.

 - Expect delays in correspondence from the IRS.